-That’s why the Oliver Wyman Forum, in partnership with the University of California, Berkeley, is unveiling the Urban Mobility Readiness Index – a forward-leaning ranking of how well-positioned global cities are to lead the mobility revolution.
-The index evaluates such factors as a city’s regulation, infrastructure, livability, and commitment to innovation and then identifies strategies cities can employ to transform mobility into a competitive edge.
+The Oliver Wyman Forum, in partnership with the University of California, Berkeley, is unveiling the 2020 edition of the Urban Mobility Readiness Index – a forward-leaning ranking of how well-positioned global cities are to lead mobility’s next chapter.
+This year, the index emphasizes resiliency while also judging regulation, infrastructure, and commitment to innovation in light of unparalleled disruption.

-Please note that this is not an exhaustive list - additional sub-metrics were taken into account in the compilation of this Index.
+Please note that this is not an exhaustive list.
+Additional sub-metrics were factored in the compilation of this index.